GRAND ARMY OF THE REPUBLIC

 G.A.R.
 Island Park, Eaton Rapids, Michigan

 Michigan’s Grand Army of the Republic (G.A.R.) holds a Civil War Discovery Camp on the second Tuesday of August each year for students 8 to 14-years old.
 The students arrive at G.A.R.
-Island Park (off Hamlin Street) in downtown Eaton Rapids at 10 AM, where they spend several hours of planned activities, including learning the Civil War manual of arms with wooden muskets, how to march, how the Civil War soldier lived, and much more.
+Island Park in Eaton Rapids at 10 AM, where they spend several hours of planned activities, including learning the Civil War manual of arms with wooden muskets, how to march, how the Civil War soldier lived, and much more.
 The students will be told about the park and its association with the Civil War Veterans, G.A.R., the Woman’s Relief Corps, and the Museum.
 They then are be divided into groups and provided information about the life of a Civil War soldier.

 During the day, each student is allowed to fire a reproduction Civil War musket (with prior parental approval).
 All musket handling is under strict adult supervision.
 Adults load (with powder only), cap, and hold the musket.
 Students are only allowed to pull the trigger.
 All students that fire a musket wear safety glasses.